ClassPass, finally a unicorn, raises $285 million in new funding – TechCrunch

 We are motivated by the impact we’ve had on members and partners, including 100 million hours of workouts that have already been booked.
 This investment is a significant milestone that will further our mission to help people stay active and spend their time meaningfully.

 ClassPass has come a long way since 2013, iterating its business model several times.
-But CEO Fritz Lanman believes that ClassPass’s ability to adapt is one of its greatest strengths.
+But Lanman believes that ClassPass’s ability to adapt is one of its greatest strengths.

 When it first launched, a ClassPass membership offered unlimited classes each month to users.
 Eventually, that was re-priced and a cap was introduced on the number of monthly classes users could take.
 This all led to the launch of virtual currency and variable pricing, which seems to be the piece that fits the puzzle.